UriB1/REST-API-SYS---Product-Management-/README.md

    pip install -r requirements.txt

 5. **Obtain Firebase Credentials:**
+   - Register or sign in to your Firebase account.
    - Download your serviceAccountKey.json file from the Firebase Console:
       - Go to the Firebase Console.
       - Select your project.